pingidentity-developers-experience/ping-oidc-client-sdk/README.md

   // customParams: { param1: 'value1', param2: 'value2' } // will append custom parameters to the authorization url.
 Expects an object with string key/values.
 };

-// Initialize the library using an authentication server's well-known endpoint.
+// Initialize the SDK using an authentication server's well-known endpoint.
 Note this takes in the base url of the auth server, not the well-known endpoint itself. '/.well-known/openid-configuration' will be appended to the url by the SDK. const oidcClient = await OidcClient.initializeFromOpenIdConfig('https://auth.pingone.com/<env-id>/as', clientOptions);

 // Used to authorize a user.
 Note this will use window.location.assign, thus redirecting the user after the url is generated.